raniaezzo/Surround_Suppression/README.md

 "During each trial you will see two 2 stimuli in your periphery (one isolated patch and one embedded patch within a surround).
 Please use the arrow keys (right/left) to adjust the contrast of the isolated stimulus to best match the embedded stimulus.
 Once the contrasts match, press the space bar to submit your response.
 IMPORTANT: throughout the experiment, please keep looking at the central fixation marker."

 Neural Paradigm:
 "During each trial, two 2 stimuli will be presented in your periphery (one isolated patch and one embedded patch within a surround).
 There will be a series of letters that appear at the location where you are fixating.
-Every time you detect the letter A, press the space bar.
+Every time you detect the letter K, press the space bar.
 Try your best to keep fixating at the center for the entire experiment."

 ~~~~~~~~~~~~~~~~~~